How to Tell If You Need Financial Therapy

 That said, Kansas State University recently became the first institution to offer a graduate certificate in financial therapy.

 Faculty members from the university also helped to found the Financial Therapy Association.
 You can use their website search for financial therapists in your area.
 However, there are currently only 40 members listed in 18 states.
-(One member does offer “virtual services,” so you can meet with her over Skype and bypass the issue of location.)
+(One member does offer “virtual services,” so you can take advantage of online therapy for financial stress over Skype and bypass the issue of location.)

 In addition to using this platform, Amanda Clayman, a financial therapist in New York City, recommends doing your own research.
 This way, you can check out each practitioner’s training and certifications.